basejumpapp/build-base/README.md

 Build Base
 ==========

-This file is part of Base Jump.
+This is a docker build for BaseJump.
 See http://getbasejump.com.